TomasBorquez/graft/README.md

 ### Why?

-As a zig lover, when I got into go I wondered why isn't there a tool for building your go project in **go itself**, you look at any complex go project, and it's full of `.sh` files `make` files (and `.bat` files if they thought about the Windows users).
-It didn't really feel right, this is why I created **graft** so I can start a project, add some simple script **in go** and focus on programming and not in setting my build process.
+As a [zig](https://ziglang.org/) lover, when I got into Go I wondered why isn't there a native tool for building your Go project in **Go itself** such as [zig build](https://ziglang.org/learn/build-system/), you look at any complex go project, and it's full of `.sh` or `make` files (and `.bat` files if they thought about the Windows users).
+It didn't really feel right, this is why I created **graft**, so I can start a project, add some simple script **in go** and focus on programming and not in setting my build process.

 ### Contributing